 Estuary restoration is essential to the recovery of both Bellingham Bay and Puget Sound, making the restoration of the Padden Creek Estuary a top priority for the City of Bellingham.

-The estuary, which is highly altered compared to its historical condition, provides important habitat for many fish and wildlife species.
-The City restored portions of the buffer on the west side of the estuary approximately 20 years ago and is currently designing additional enhancement actions that will enable the estuary to support a greater variety of ecosystem functions, species, and habitats, and serve as a more substantial amenity to the community.
+Though highly altered compared to its historical condition, Padden Creek Estuary provides vital habitat for fish and wildlife.
+Restoration work began on portions of the buffer on the west side of the estuary approximately 20 years ago.
+The most recent enhancement actions will vastly improve the estuary's ability to support a variety of ecosystem functions, species, and habitats, and serve as a healthier natural resource for our community.